docker/docs/docker-cloud/migration/index.md

 ## What changes

-**How you manage your Docker applications**.
-We are removing node cluster management (specifically, Docker Cloud runtime) from Docker Cloud.
-Depending on how you migrate, you may lose the ability to:
+**How you manage your applications**.
+We are removing cluster management and the ability to deploy and manage Docker Cloud stacks.
+As part of the migration, you will no longer be able to:

+- Manage your nodes and clusters in Docker Cloud.
-- Deploy and manage applications with the Docker Cloud web UI.
+- Deploy and manage applications from the Docker Cloud web UI.
-- Authorize users in the Docker platform with their Docker ID.
 - Autoredeploy your applications.
+- Integrate users with other parts the Docker platform with their Docker ID.

 > **Autoredeploy options**: Autoredeploy is a Docker Cloud feature that automatically updates running applications every time you push an image.
 It is not native to Docker CE, AKS or GKE, but you may be able to regain it with Docker Cloud auto-builds, using web-hooks from the Docker Cloud repository for your image back to the CI/CD pipeline in your dev/staging/production environment.